RealistikDash/GDPyS/README.md

 If you wish to follow the development of GDPyS or just talk with us about development, feel free to join our [Discord Server!](https://discord.gg/Un42FEV)

+## Progress
+As mentioned prior, GDPyS is still not complete.
+Here is a list of currently working features:
+- User Registering
+- User Login + Auth
+- User Profiles + Stats Updates
+- Account Comment View + Upload
+- Top and Creator Leaderboards
+- Level Upload and Update (Partial)
+- Level Search (not all filters)
+- Level Comments View + Upload

 ## License
 GDPyS is licensed under the [GNU GPL v3](https://github.com/RealistikDash/GDPyS/blob/v3/LICENSE) license.
 Please consult it prior to usage.